Review

 What Meridian supports

-Explore target-state options with rationale and trade-offs.
+Explore target-state options with rationale, constraints, and trade-offs.

 Evaluate whether a direction is practical under real constraints.